 Migos rapper Takeoff dead after Houston shooting, rep says

-Takeoff — who was part of Migos along with Quavo and Offset — was 28.
+Takeoff — whose name was Kirsnick Khari Ball — was part of Migos along with Quavo and Offset.
+A representative for Migos, who was not authorized to speak publicly, confirmed to The Associated Press that Takeoff had died.

 Police responded shortly after 2:30 a.m. to reports of a shooting at 810 Billiards & Bowling, where dozens of people had gathered on a balcony outside of the bowling alley, which is on the third floor, police said.
 Officers discovered one man dead when they arrived.